-Science manages more than \$290 million of income per annum, with a staff base in the order of 270 professional staff, and more than 580 academic staff.
+Science manages more than \$280 million of income per annum, with a staff base in the order of 220 professional staff, and more than 540 academic staff.

-We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 8,600 undergraduate and 2,440 graduate students.
-The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science).
-The Faculty of Science is a leader in research, contributing approximately \$70 million in HERDC income per annum.
+We offer a range of undergraduate, honours, graduate and research degrees; enrolling over 7,500 undergraduate and graduate students.
+The Faculty of Science is the custodial Faculty for the BSc (Bachelor of Science) with enrolments of approximately 6,200 students.

+The Faculty of Science is a leader in research, contributing approximately \$50 million in HERDC income per annum.
 The Faculty of Science is highly research focused, performing strongly in the ARC competitive grants schemes, often out-performing the national average.
 The Faculty of Science is currently growing its competitiveness and standing in the NHMRC space.

 The Faculty of Science provides community services and industry partnerships based on a solid foundation of research in the pure and applied sciences.
-The Faculty has an endowment of approximately \$56 million.
+The Faculty has an endowment of approximately \$50 million.
 The annual income from the endowment supports more than 120 prizes, scholarships and research awards.